 The area, including Katowice, has long been known as an industrial center, focused around steel and coal.
 Its turn toward digital entertainment fills Blicharz with pride, knowing he was able to play a part in shaping the city’s future.

 “I was born some 2.5 hours east of [the city],” he said.
 “The event is special to me beyond words,” he said.

-This year, IEM spans two weekends between Feb 25 and March 5.
-The first part is devoted to League of Legends, with the Unicorns of Love trying to claim another victory in the wake of their decisive performance at IEM Oakland.
-The second part focuses on top CS:GO teams like Virtus Pro and Astralis, along with the larger expo of games, tech and tournaments that usually accompanies the main event.
+The first part is devoted to PUBG with Vitality (aka aAa) trying to claim another victory in the wake of their decisive performance at Intel Extreme Masters Oakland.
+The second part focuses on top CS:GO teams like Virtus Pro and Astralis.

 “This year, fans attending the Katowice event get to try out a variety of new VR experiences,” said Woo.

 In addition to virtual reality games and experiences, Woo said attendees can see Intel Project Alloy headsets.
 These prototypes are designed for product makers to create new merged reality devices and experiences that digitize the real world and bring it into virtual reality.